noor4apps/vite-vue-project/README.md

 * We’ll follow also a naming convention where each .vue file that represents a primitive will start with the El prefix.
 I.e. ElText.vue, ElIcon.vue, etc. In this case El is for “element”.

 ## More Primitives

+## Higher-level components

+Consume the primitives we created so far within the Item component.